-Our Firefox release schedule lists all Firefox versions, meaning Firefox Stable, Beta, Developer Edition (Aurora), Nightly, and ESR, the version they are updated to, and the date this is going to happen.
+Our Firefox release schedule lists all Firefox versions, meaning Firefox Stable, Beta, Nightly, and ESR, the version they are updated to, and the date this is going to happen.

-It won't reference minor version updates as those are not scheduled usually but pushed out when it is required.
+It won't reference minor version updates as those are not scheduled usually but pushed out when required.

 This is the list of past releases for Firefox.
 While it is not recommended to run any of those versions anymore, it may be used for reference.

-The release schedule for Firefox and Thunderbird is regularly updated by us so that you will always know when future versions and editions of Firefox are released by Mozilla.
+The release schedule for Firefox is regularly updated by us so that you will always know when future versions and editions of Firefox are released by Mozilla.

 Advertising revenue is falling fast across the Internet, and independently-run sites like Ghacks are hit hardest by it.
 The advertising model in its current form is coming to an end, and we have to find other ways to continue operating this site.